Tuition Remission Application

 Adjunct faculty and part-time employees (who work 20 hours or more per week for the full year): Two (2) graduate courses per year or three (3) undergraduate courses per year may be taken tuition-free after the completion of one (1) year of employment.
 Adjunct faculty must actually be teaching to receive a remission benefit.
 If adjunct faculty and part-time employees discontinue their employment with the College for a time and later return, they are again required to complete one (1) year of employment to qualify for tuition remission.
 These benefits are for employees only; they are not available to spouses, domestic partners or dependent children.

 Tuition remission eligibility is contingent upon participants meeting all applicable admissions criteria, and remaining academically in good standing in accordance with the College's published academic standards.
 Please note that repeated courses are not covered under tuition remission except for exceptional or extenuating circumstances.
 Registration with tuition remission will be subject to space availability and minimum class size requirements.

 Prior to registering, employees requesting tuition remission must share their study plan and have prior approval from their supervisor and then, Human Resources.
-Employees should first complete a registration form (available in the Registrar's office) and obtain a BLANK Tuition Waiver Request form from either the Registrar's office, Human Resources or the Human Resources web site.
+Employees should first complete a registration form (available in the Registrar's office or online) and obtain a BLANK Tuition Waiver Request form from Human Resources or the Human Resources web site.
 Before Human Resources can authorize the waiver, the form must be accompanied by a confirmation of registration and signed by your supervisor.
 Upon attainment of those signatures, the waiver must be brought to Human Resources for final approval.
 Waivers issued for dependents are not subject to pre-authorization by supervisors, however, employees must co-sign all dependent tuition waivers and obtain Human Resources approval on the Tuition Waiver Request before registration can take place.
 Tuition remission applies to tuition charges for credit-bearing courses only; it does not apply to related fees, room and board charges, and tuition for non-credit courses and off-site programs.
 In addition, tuition remission does not apply to courses other than those offered by the College.